neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ```
 For more details on available configuration see [storage/v2 README.md](../../internal/storage/v2/README.md)

+Sync will read from the "archive", and backup files that have been added to a dataset in the "sync" storage.

 ### Logging settings

 - `LOG_FORMAT` can be set to “json” to get logs in json format.
 All other values result in text logging